- Introduction:

 - Consider This Quotation From The Roman Catholic Catechism:

-- The Second Vatican Council, In Its Decree Presbyterorum Ordinis, On The Ministry And Life Of Priests, Says That The Celibate Life Is:
+The Second Vatican Council, In Its Decree Presbyterorum Ordinis, On The Ministry And Life Of Priests,

-- An Excerpt From Encyclopedia Britannica:
+- Consider This Excerpt From The Encyclopedia Britannica:

 -"The first Lateran Council, the ninth ecumenical council (1123), was held during the reign of Pope Calisto's II; no acts or contemporary accounts survive.
 The Council promulgated a number of canons (probably 22), many of which merely reiterated decrees of earlier councils.
 Much of the discussion was occupied with disciplinary or quasi-political decisions relating to the Investiture Controversy settled the previous year by the Concordat of Worms; simony was condemned, laymen ere prohibited from disposing of church property, clerics in major orders were forbidden to marry, and uncanonical consecration of bishops was forbidden.
-There were no specific dogmatic decrees."
-(The canons of the First Lateran Council in 1123 AD during the reign of Pope Calixtus II)
+There were no specific dogmatic decrees." (

 -In 1079 AD, celibacy was first enforced for priests and bishops by Pope Gregory VII.
 Previously, they were permitted to marry.